Sharing the struggle of activist burnout

 In this way, strengthening the very mechanisms of our local communities and building receptacles of support creates an auxiliary system for community organizing.
 The work is important, but without a surrounding culture, how can it thrive?

-Longtime local activist Irwin Oostinidie began the Under the Volcano Festival; a community arts and social justice festival supporting grassroots front-line resistance, which ran for 20 years on the traditional territory of the Tsleil-Waututh Nation in North Vancouver.
+Longtime local activist Irwin Oostindie began the Under the Volcano Festival; a community arts and social justice festival supporting grassroots front-line resistance, which ran for 20 years on the traditional territory of the Tsleil-Waututh Nation in North Vancouver.
 When asked what made such a strong community-based activist event sustainable all those years, and of the value of cultural events in warding off the exhaustion of organizing events like this, Oostindie points to the issue of "how many people are separated from the culture of resistance.
 Without the cultural components all is lost."

 As more and more people individually select various campaigns, sometimes based on trending issues, to get involved in, it's important to be both grounded and beholden to the communities they serve.
 Without a community anchor integrated into the web of social activism, lies the risk of burning out.